plainDE/docs.github.io/index.md

 # Welcome to plainDE documentation!

-For new users recommended to start from [introduction to project](/introduction).
+It is recommended for new users to start from [introduction to project](/introduction).